ignite/cli/docs/guide/loan.md

   state: requested
 ```

-You can stop the blockchain again with ctrl + c.
+You can stop the blockchain again with CTRL+C.

-A good time to add your advancements to git.
+This is a good time to add your advancements to git:

 ```bash
 git add .
 git commit -m "Add request-loan message"
 ```

-### Approve Loan
+### Approve Loan Message

 After a loan request has been published, another account can approve the loan and agree to the terms of the borrower.

 The message `approve-loan` has one parameter, the `id`.
-Specify the type of `id` as `uint`, by default IDs are stored as `uint`.
+Specify the type of `id` as `uint`.
+By default, ids are stored as `uint`.

 ```bash
 starport scaffold message approve-loan id:uint
 ```

-This message should be available for all loan types that are in the status "requested".
+This message must be available for all loan types that are in `"requested"` status.

-It would send the requested coins for the loan to the borrower and set the loan state to "approved".
+The loan approval sends the requested coins for the loan to the borrower and sets the loan state to `"approved"`.

-Modify the `x/loan/keeper/msg_server_approve_loan.go` to implement this logic.
+Modify the `x/loan/keeper/msg_server_approve_loan.go` to implement this logic:

 ```go
 package keeper